 Arthur Ulfeldt is a Linux geek, a futurist, and a software engineer at Yummly.

 An all-around tech enthusiast, he gets excited about all the fancy new developments around Linux, new programming languages, and whatever the current "next new thing™" is.
 His specialties include Clojure, Linux Kernel, security, functional programming, and cloud deployment systems (what used to be called DevOps).
 He has been a software engineer at Untangle and Brocade and is currently employed at Yummly.
 Connect with him on Twitter or LinkedIn.

-Karthik Gaekwad is a principal Oracle engineer who builds software using cloud and container technologies.
+Karthik Gaekwad is a veteran engineer who enjoys building software using cloud and container technologies.

 Robert Starmer is a cloud advisor and the founder of Kumulus Technologies.